hantsy/helidon-sandbox/README.md

 ### Explore the source codes

-Import the source codes into your favorite IDE.
+Import the source codes into your favorite IDE, the project structure is like this.

 ```
 .